 It is always good to remind ourselves why lean management is beneficial.
 Some of the major benefits are discussed as under

-One of the main advantages of lean management is of greater visibility.
-This is greater visibility in all work progresses, both short and long term plan, and project status.
+One of the main advantages of lean management is greater visibility.
+This is greater visibility in all work progresses, both short and long-term plans and project status.

 As the saying goes, knowledge is power.
-If the team is able to access knowledge, then the risks and resources can be managed effectively.
-Team members who are empowered with knowledge are able to make better decisions that may help the firm.
+If the team can access knowledge, the risks and resources can be managed effectively.
+Team members empowered with knowledge can make better decisions that may help the firm.

 If we have more options, our goals are likely to be achieved.
-This includes the delivery of products that are of high value to customers and businesses.
+This includes delivering products that are of high value to customers and businesses.

-If there is a greater knowledge of the product development system, the capability to make better decisions, and spending less time on previous projects, we are likely to finish the next project more quickly.
+Suppose there is a greater knowledge of the product development system, the capability to make better decisions, and spending less time on previous projects.
+In that case, we are likely to finish the next project more quickly.

 Time is money.
 In a real sense, if we waste time, we are wasting money.
 If we are not selling any products, there is no profit being made.
 More importantly, meeting the customer’s needs faster is very profitable.
 This is because more products will be sold out hence making profits.